Amybarba/webdb-ii-challenge/README.md

 The client for this API is a car dealer who has provided the following specs:

 X - The critical information for each car is the VIN, make, model, and mileage.
-- They also track transmission type and status of the title (clean, salvage, etc.), but this information is not always immediately known.
+X - They also track transmission type and status of the title (clean, salvage, etc.), but this information is not always immediately known.

 ## Stretch Problems